PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

       #.
 Use ``git reset --hard`` to **permanently** remove all
          changes to tracked files and return to the previous commit.

-      You may proceed to the next step if there are untracked files present, though you may wish to delete the untracked files or :ref:`add and commit changes <commit-changes>` first.
+      If there are untracked files present, then you may delete the untracked files, :ref:`add and commit changes <commit-changes>, or proceed to the next step.

 #.
 Download the current status of `PlasmaPy's GitHub repository`_ and
    your fork by running: